wllacer/dana-cube/README.md

 ## Dependencies

 Besides PyQt, we use  [SqlAlchemy](http://www.sqlalchemy.org/) as a data backend (only core functionality).
-If you don't want it, can be made to fallback to plain PyQt/QtSql (by hand, actually)
+If you don't want it, can be made to fallback to plain PyQt/QtSql (by hand, actually, and only for the cube viewer)

 ## License